kinmury/obsidian-golden-book/README.md

+<h2 align="center"><b><i> Important Notice </i></b></h2>

+I've got good news and bad news.
+The bad news is that this theme won't be maintained anymore.
+The good news are that, even though this theme won't be available on the *Community Theme* section, it will still be available here, on the GitHub repository for anyone to use and, probably the most important thing, is that this theme is updated and incorporated as an **Alternative Theme** on my newest theme [Ukiyo](https://github.com/kinmury/obsidian-ukiyo)

+<p align=center><i>Thanks to everyone that has used this theme, and I hope you like the newer version.<i></p>

 <h1 align="center"><b><i> Golden Book </i></b></h1>

 <p align="center">Welcome to Golden Book<br><br> As of today, 2021/11/07, I just made the Rework of the theme.
 The main reason behind the rework is the fact that I have gain a little more experience of CSS, and know how to make the previews thinks look better.
 And there was some issues that needed fixing by redoing almost most of the theme.<br><br> Be aware that the changes may be very big between the previews Golden Book, and the actual _Golden Book_.
-So, if you liked the preview version more than the actual, **fear not**, because the preview version is saved and you can download it from the releases.<br><br><b><i>Hope you like and enjoy the Rework :D</b></i></p>
+So, if you liked the preview version more than the actual, <b>fear not</b>, because the preview version is saved and you can download it from the releases.<br><br><b><i>Hope you like and enjoy the Rework :D</b></i></p>

 <h2 align=center> Gallery </h2>